ValerioGomez/CRUD-Firebase---Laravel/README.md

 # CRUD-Firebase---Laravel
-Simple CRUD using database from firebase, inLaravel and Bootstrap
+Simple CRUD using database from firebase, inLaravel and Bootstrap.